ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 The GBD study relies on disability weights (DWs) to estimate years lived with disability (YLDs).
-DWs represent the magnitude of health loss associated with a specifc health outcome and are measured on a scale from 0 to 1; 0 implies a state equivalent to full health and 1 equivalent to death.
+DWs represent the magnitude of health loss associated with a specific health outcome and are measured on a scale from 0 to 1; 0 implies a state equivalent to full health and 1 equivalent to death.

 Disability weights have been estimated through a series of surveys, described